 Polvo de avión - "Airplane powder" is a white powder often sold in small plastic bags.
-The substance is actually methyl-parathion, categorized as a severely hazardous pesticide formulation restricted by the EPA and restricted to only certain outdoor commercial use.
+The substance is methyl-parathion, categorized as a severely hazardous pesticide formulation restricted by the EPA and restricted to only certain outdoor commercial use.

 Miraculous Chalk - Like its name, this product looks like chalk and is applied as such.
-Persons often apply the pesticide chalk as a border to kitchen cabinets or on the floor at the entrance of their home.
+Persons often apply the pesticide chalk as a border to kitchen cabinets or on the floor at the entrance of their homes.